ideasonpurpose/wp-theme-addons/README.md

 This repository contains JavaScript add-ons for the WordPress Block Editor.

-This is currently private and under continual development, so it is distributed via GitHub Packages (not npm) using the @iop-dev namespace.
+This is currently private and under continual development, so it is distributed via GitHub Packages (not npm) using the @ideasonpurpose namespace.

 Packages are distributed via GitHub Packages, ensuring secure and private distribution within your organization.